Stablecoins Are Reshaping Payments — and Putting Pressure on Fees

 What's Holding It Back

-De-peg risk and reserve transparency are systemic concerns.
-Tether's reserve composition has faced persistent scrutiny.
+De-peg risk and reserve transparency: Tether's reserve composition has faced persistent scrutiny.
 The GENIUS Act addresses this by requiring 1:1 backing with highly liquid U.S. government securities, but enforcement mechanisms are still being built.
 The interdependence between stablecoin reserves and the Treasury market is growing in both directions — a development that regulators are watching closely.

-Consumer protection gaps exist.
-Blockchain transactions are immutable.
+Consumer protection gaps: Blockchain transactions are immutable.
 There's no "call your bank" recourse for erroneous transfers.
 Dispute resolution must be rebuilt at the application layer, and those systems are nascent.

 What Comes Next